chettrick/stm32cubef4/Projects/STM32446E_EVAL/Applications/LibJPEG/LibJPEG_Decoding/readme.txt

   - This application runs on STM32F446xx Devices.

   - This application has been tested with STMicroelectronics STM32446E-EVAL evaluation boards and can be easily tailored to any other supported device and development board.

   - STM32446E-EVAL Set-up
   - Connect a uSD Card to the MSD connector (CN4)

-@note  When the uSD Card is used; the Camera module must be unplugged, this is due to
+@note  When the uSD Card is used; the Camera module must be unplugged or deactivated,
-       the shared pins between the two devices.
+       this is due to the shared pins between the two devices.

 @par How to use it ?